This is my first time working with a rehabilitation therapy office. What does it take to be qualified as a rehabilitation professional?

 Animal rehabilitation professionals are veterinarians or (human) physical therapists who complete a year or more of specialized training to become certified in rehabilitation therapy.
 Additionally, they must submit detailed case reports for review, and participate in a hands-on internship.
 At RMVR, our staff is led by Dr. Karyn Fein, a veterinarian with 20 years of general and emergency veterinarian experience plus training and certification in rehabilitation from the Canine Rehabilitation Institute.
 Our allied care professionals have also undergone supervised training and/or have earned certifications in their respective fields.
 Learn more about our team here.

-My pet is not good at the veterinarian.
-Can I still bring him/her to see Rocky Mountain Veterinary Rehabilitation?
+My pet is not good at the veterinarian’s office.
+Can I still bring her to RMVR?

 What should I bring with me?

 Our rates vary depending on where your pet receives care and who administers it (veterinarian, rehab specialist, physical therapist, veterinary technician).
 Generally, rates are tied to appointment length.
 Here are some typical charges:

 - Initial evaluation and treatment ($170 – $250)